 The 2-out-of-5-Year Rule

 Your property must be your primary residence, not an investment property, to qualify for the home sale exclusion.
-You must have lived in the home for a minimum of two out of the last five years immediately preceding the date of sale.
+The home must have been owned and used for a minimum of two out of the last five years immediately preceding the date of sale.
 The two years don't have to be consecutive, however, and you don't have to live there on the date of the sale.
+This is also referred to as the "residence test."

 Your two years of residency and the two years of ownership don't have to be concurrent.
 You can live in the home for a year, rent it out for three years, then move back in for 12 months.
 The IRS figures that if you spent this much time under that roof, the home qualifies as your principal residence.

-You can use this 2-out-of-5-year rule to exclude your profits each time you sell your main home, but this means that you can claim the exclusion only once every two years because you must spend at least that much time in residence.
+You can use this 2-out-of-5-year rule to exclude your profits each time you sell your main home, but this means that you can claim the exclusion only once every two years because you must spend at least that much time in a residence.
 You can't have excluded the gain on another home in the last two-year period.

 Exceptions to the 2-out-of-5-Year Rule

-You might be able to exclude at least a portion of your gain if you lived in your home less than 24 months but you qualify for one of a handful of special circumstances.
+You might be able to exclude at least a portion of your gain if you lived in your home less than 24 months, but you qualify for one of a handful of special circumstances such as a change in workplace, a health-related move, or an unforeseeable event.

 You can calculate and claim a partial home sales exclusion based on the amount of time you actually lived in the residence if you qualify under one of the special rules.